 These exercises should be performed for two weeks, three times per day, or for three weeks, twice per day.
 This adds up to 42 sets in total.
 In most persons, complete relief from symptoms is obtained after 30 sets, or about 10 days.
 In approximately 30 percent of patients, BPPV will recur within one year.
 Unfortunately, daily exercises are not effective in preventing recurrence (Helminski and Hain, 2008).
 The Brandt-Daroff exercises as well as the Semont and Epley maneuvers are compared in an article by Brandt (1994), listed in the reference section.

-When performing the Brandt-Daroff maneuver, caution is advised should neurological symptoms (i.e. weakness, numbness, visual changes other than vertigo) occur.
+When performing the Brandt-Daroff maneuver, should neurological symptoms (i.e. weakness, numbness, visual changes other than vertigo) occur they should be stopped (of course).
 Occasionally such symptoms are caused by compression of the vertebral arteries (Sakaguchi et al, 2003).
-In this situation we advise not proceeding with the exercises and consulting ones physician.
+In this situation we also advice consulting ones physician.
 It is also best to stop if one develops neck pain.

 Multicanal BPPV (usually mild) often is a consequence of using the Brandt-Daroff exercises.
 This is probably because one does it over and over, and because the geometry is not very efficient.
-Lots of opportunities for rocks to go into the wrong place.
+Lots of opportunities for rocks to go into the wrong place (i.e. canal conversion).

 There seems to be considerable willingness in the literature to propose new maneuvers, often named after their inventor, that are simple variants of older maneuvers.
 Well -- there are still a few maneuvers left to adapt (: